sanjaybasu-waymark/healthcare-ai-book/README.md

 ### Ways to Contribute

 - **🐛 Report Issues**: Found a bug or have a suggestion?
-Create an issue in the repository
+[Create an issue](https://github.com/sanjaybasu-waymark/healthcare-ai-book/issues/new)
 - **💡 Suggest Improvements**: Share ideas for new content or enhancements
 - **📝 Submit Content**: Contribute new chapters, examples, or case studies
 - **🔧 Improve Code**: Enhance existing implementations or add new features